vascadagama/data-science-practicum/computer_games_research/README.md

-# Исследование продаж компьютерных игр

-Из открытых источников доступны исторические данные о продажах игр, оценки пользователей и экспертов, жанры и платформы (например, Xbox или PlayStation). Нам нужно выявить определяющие успешность игры закономерности. Это позволит сделать ставку на потенциально популярный продукт и спланировать рекламные кампании для интернет-магазина компьютерных игр на будущий год.

-Описание полей в файле /datasets/games.csv:
-- Name — название игры
-- Platform — платформа
-- Year_of_Release — год выпуска
-- Genre — жанр игры
-- NA_sales — продажи в Северной Америке (миллионы проданных копий)
-- EU_sales — продажи в Европе (миллионы проданных копий)
-- JP_sales — продажи в Японии (миллионы проданных копий)
-- Other_sales — продажи в других странах (миллионы проданных копий)
-- Critic_Score — оценка критиков (максимум 100)
-- User_Score — оценка пользователей (максимум 10)
-- Rating — рейтинг от организации ESRB (англ.
-Entertainment Software Rating Board). Эта ассоциация определяет рейтинг компьютерных игр и присваивает им подходящую возрастную категорию.

-Состав исследования:
-1. Подготовка данных:
-    - Исправление типов и пропусков в значениях;
-    - Рассчет суммарных продаж.
-2. Исследовательский анализ данных:
-    - Анализ продаж по платформам, определение актуальных платформ и актуального временного периода, данные из которого имеет смысл учитывать;
-    - Анализ изменения прибыли по платформам, выявление потенциально прибыльных платформ;
-    - Анализ влияния рейтинга игр на продажи внутри популярных платформ;
-    - Анализ распределения игр по жанрам, выявление прибыльных жанров.
-3. Портрет пользователя по регионам:
-    - Самые популярные платформы;
-    - Самые популярные жанры;
-    - Влияние рейтинга ESRB на продажи в отдельном регионе.
-5. Проверка гипотез:
-    - Средние пользовательские рейтинги платформ Xbox One и PC одинаковые;
-    - Средние пользовательские рейтинги жанров Action и Sports разные.
+# PC Game Sales Study

+Historical game sales data, user and expert ratings, genres and platforms (such as Xbox or PlayStation) are available from public sources.
+We need to identify the patterns that determine the success of the game.
+This will allow you to bet on a potentially popular product and plan advertising campaigns for the online store of computer games for the next year.

+Description of the fields in the /datasets/games.csv file:
+- Name - the name of the game
+- Platform - platform
+- Year_of_Release - year of release
+- Genre - game genre
+- NA_sales - sales in North America (millions of copies sold)
+- EU_sales - sales in Europe (millions of copies sold)
+- JP_sales - sales in Japan (millions of copies sold)
+- Other_sales - sales in other countries (millions of copies sold)
+- Critic_Score - Critics score (maximum 100)
+- User_Score - user rating (maximum 10)
+- Rating — rating from the ESRB (Entertainment Software Rating Board).
+This association determines the rating of computer games and assigns them an appropriate age category.

+Composition of the study:
+1. Data preparation:
+    - Correction of types and gaps in values;
+    - Calculation of total sales.
+2. Exploratory data analysis:
+    - Analysis of sales by platform, determination of relevant platforms and the current time period, data from which it makes sense to take into account;
+    - Analysis of profit changes by platforms, identification of potentially profitable platforms;
+    - Analysis of the impact of game ratings on sales within popular platforms;
+    - Analysis of the distribution of games by genre, identifying profitable genres.
+3. User portrait by region:
+    - The most popular platforms;
+    - The most popular genres;
+    - The impact of the ESRB rating on sales in a particular region.
+5. Hypothesis testing:
+    - The average user ratings of the Xbox One and PC platforms are the same;
+    - Average user ratings for Action and Sports genres are different.

+   ## Tools/Libraries
+   *Python, Pandas, Matplotlib, Seaborn, NumPy, SciPy, Hypotheses test*